cffls/py2hs/README.md

 A limitation of `map` is that the container has to be an iterable.

-Say we have a tree:
+Say we have a tree structure like below:

 ```python
 class Tree: